-NOTE: When using wall sleeve size such as CWSMUA15, CWSMUA17, or CWSMUA19 (other than the standard CWSMUA size), make sure to replace the standard Top Panel bracket (W080-1384) with the specially designed top panel bracket (W080-1721) in order to properly secure the cabinet to the wall sleeve (FIG. 12).
+NOTE: When using wall sleeve size CWSMUA19 (not standard CWSMUA size), make sure to replace the standard Top Panel bracket (W080-1384) with the specially designed top panel bracket (W080-1721) in order to properly secure the cabinet to the wall sleeve (FIG. 12).